 Your website isn’t visually appealing.

 First impressions matter.
 Let’s say your website checks all of the above boxes — it’s mobile friendly, the content is current, and it’s ranking well on Google — but if it isn’t visually appealing, you could be losing big on engagement.
 That’s because 75% of users admit to making judgments about a company’s credibility based on its website design.
-As your boss reviews the website, suggest that they look for these design no-nos:
+To help explain why you need to do a website redesign, suggest that your boss look for these design no-no’s:

 - Content clutter